 It’s springtime, a cause for joyful celebration, especially for those families who have spent the winter in cold and snowy climates.
-After the turbulent year the world has experienced, people --- and their furkids --- are looking forward to spending more time outside.
+After the turbulent year the world has experienced, people — and their furkids — are looking forward to spending more time outside.
 Although spring is a time associated with hope and renewal, it can also spell disaster for your pup.
-Here are 5 spring safety tips to know before you and your dog embrace the new season.
+Here are 5 spring safety tips for dogs to know before you and your dog embrace the new season.

 1. Avoid bugging out with fleas, ticks, and mosquitos.

 Warmer temperatures bring grass growth and flowers and bugs.
 Soon, fleas, ticks, and mosquitos will be setting up shop in your lawns and garden…and on your dog.
 You can stop these pests from biting and infecting your pup through year-round preventative measures.

 For example, heartworm disease spreads to dogs through a mosquito bite.
 Without medical attention, heartworm disease can eventually lead to heart failure in a dog.

 Talk to your veterinarian about which parasite and insect brand and dosage are right for your dog.
 Dogs on preventatives for ticks, fleas, and mosquitos are much safer from the dangers associated with these bugs during spring and summer.